© 2023 Facets Cloud Inc. All Rights Reserved

 Out-of-the-box automation to optimize cloud spend

-“There is a great video from Spotify, that talks about aligned autonomy in an ideal engineering team.
+“There is a great from Spotify, that talks about aligned autonomy in an ideal engineering team.
 This means giving power to the teams to manage their entire software lifecycle from the get-go, where they control the development, deployment, performance, and infrastructure.
 But with this, alignment is still very important, which means, as a company, you need to be aligned to the guardrails.” said “One thing that really struck me about Facets was how beautiful it was fitting into this particular vision."

 Increased agility - 25X faster time to go-live